Little Bigfoot or Young Sasquatch?

 Carter Family Drawing

 What’s a Sasquatch mom to do?
-How’s an overwhelmed Bigfoot mother to respond to events occurring in 2009?
+How’s an overwhelmed Bigfoot mother to respond to events occurring nowadays?

-Today is the day to have questions from a different point of view.
+Today is a good time to look at questions often heard from humans, but from a different point of view.

 Do Bigfoot mothers have a difficult task of loving their young and keeping control of them in an ever expanding world of human encroachment on forests and wild spaces?